Feature #20770

 But I think it is not necessary to prefer this style yourself to acknowledge others find it useful.
 (Well, alternatively, it could be a discussion like “nobody should do that, it shouldn’t be preferred/supported style,” but that’s another discussion.)

-Updated by eightbitraptor (Matt V-H) about 1 month ago · Edited
+Updated by eightbitraptor (Matt V-H) 2 months ago · Edited

 The Ruby-lang homepage states that Ruby has